The combinatorial formula for open gravitational descendents: Properties of the stratification

 \subsubsection{Proposition \ref{prop:streb_gives_graph}}

-Fix sets $\I,\B,\PP.$ For a stable open ribbon graph $G,$ write $\CM_G=\R^{E(G)}_+/Aut(G).$ Let $G_{g,\B,(\I,\PP)}$ be the set of all such graphs with boundary markings, internal markings and internal markings of perimeter $0$ being $\B,\I,\PP$ respectively.
+Fix sets $\I,\B,\PP.$ For a stable open ribbon graph $G,$ write $\CM_G=\R^{E(G)}_+/\text{Aut}(G).$ Let $G_{g,\B,(\I,\PP)}$ be the set of all such graphs with boundary markings, internal markings and internal markings of perimeter $0$ being $\B,\I,\PP$ respectively.
 We will show that $\Rcomb$ maps $\oRCM_{g,\B,\I\cup\PP}\to\coprod_{G_{g,\B,(\I,\PP)}}\CM_G(\pp),$ surjectively, and that it is $1:1$ on smooth or effective loci.

-\begin{st} An anti holomorphic involution $\varrho$ of a connected stable curve $X$ is \emph{separating} if $X/\varrho$ is a connected orientable stable surface with boundary. $X^\varrho$ is called the \emph{real} locus.
-A \emph{half} of $X$ is a stable connected subsurface with boundary $\Sigma\subseteq X$ such that the restricted map $\Sigma\to X^\varrho$ is a homeomorphism.
+\begin{st} \end{st} An anti holomorphic involution $\varrho$ of a connected stable curve $X$ is \emph{separating} if $X/\varrho$ is a connected orientable stable surface with boundary. $X^\varrho$ is called the \emph{real} locus.
+A \emph{half} of $X$ is a stable connected subsurface with boundary $\Sigma\subseteq X$ such that the composition $\Sigma\\hookrightarrow X\to X/\varrho$ is a homeomorphism.